MattFor/emoji-mixer/README.md

 - `toUnicode(input)`Validates and transforms an input into a Unicode representation.
 - `googleRequestUrlEmojiPart(emoji)`Transforms an emoji Unicode representation for inclusion in a URL.
 - `googleRequestUrl(emojiMixData)`Generates a URL for fetching an emoji combination image from Google's Android Emoji Kitchen.
-- `getEmojiCombo(leftEmoji, rightEmoji)`Finds a matching emoji combination from the global emojiData object.
+- `getEmojiCombo(leftEmoji, rightEmoji)`Finds a matching emoji combination from the global emojiCompatibilityData object.
 - `getEmojiMixUrl(leftEmoji, rightEmoji, showCompatible)`Generates a URL for an emoji mix image from Google's Android Emoji Kitchen based on the unicode representation of two input emojis.
 - `checkSupported(emoji)`
-  Checks if a given emoji is supported by looking it up in the `emojiData` object.
+  Checks if a given emoji is supported by looking it up in the `emojiCompatibilityData` object.
 Returns an array of emoji data associated with this emoji if supported; otherwise, it returns null.

 ## Usage